-Ammonia without water in from of anhydrous is reacted with propylene oxide for the isopropanolamines MIPA, DIPA, TIPA production.
+Ammonia without water in form of anhydrous is reacted with propylene oxide for the isopropanolamines MIPA, DIPA, TIPA production.
 The reaction is exothermic and so the reactor temperature is maintained by water circulation.
 Three types of products namely monoisopropanolamine (MIPA) C3H9NO boiling point 159 oC at 1 atm, diisopropanolamine (DIPA) C6H15NO2 (249 oC at 1 atm) triisopropanolamine (TIPA) C9H21NO3 (306 oC at 1 atm) can be produced by varying the feed ratio.
 Ammonia and propylene oxide flow rates are altered by the composition control system to produce the desired compound based on market demand.
 When excess propylene oxide is fed to the reactor than TIPA is formed rather than rest of the two compounds.
-As per the chemical reactions shown below, one-mole propylene oxide produces MIPA.
+As per the chemical reactions are shown below, one-mole propylene oxide produces MIPA.

 NH3 + C3H6O → C3H9NO (MIPA)

 In batch reactors, the chemical reaction between propylene oxide and mono and di produce di and trialkanolamines respectively.

 Process flowsheet of isopropanolamines MIPA, DIPA, TIPA production: